Reproducible Scientific Computing & Data Analysis

 YAML file: seaborn.yml

-Note: seaborn
+name: seaborn

-Python data visualization library based on matplotlib
+Note: seaborn is is a Python data visualization library based on matplotlib.

 (py38)$ conda env create --file seaborn.yml